user88291/random-number-generator-for-windows/README.md

 # README: Random Number Generator for Windows
 Note that this program may not work as expected.
 In order to run this program on macOS, use Wine, us a Windows VM or use Bootcamp (Intel only) to run Windows natively.
 The .py code file is attatched to each release (excluding Version 0.0.1 as the .py file was lost) for you to look at if you wish.
 However, versions 0.0.6, 0.0.7 and 0.0.71 do not include .py files as these updates only included installers, not any new features.
 The .py file is the same as in version 0.0.5.
+# Support
+You can make a post on the 'Issues' tab, but for faster responses from our Support Team, it is recommended you open a support ticket on #support on the Random Number Generator for Windows Discord server.
+You can access it by clicking the link: https://discord.gg/ECrk3VcN
 # How it was made
 This program was made with Python for the features and NSIS Installer for creating the installer.
 # Known issues with this program